B.Sc in Agriculture Vs B.Sc. in Forensic Science: Which is a better course?

 Students planning to pursue Bachelor of Science, here is a comparative analysis between Agriculture and Forensic Science as a specialisation.
 The two specialisations are compared based on the eligibility criteria, the syllabus and job opportunities in the future.

-Bachelor of Science in Agriculture (B.Sc in Agriculture) has come a long way riding on the ever-evolving technological practices to better one of the highest contributing sectors to the Indian economy.
+Bachelor of Science in Agriculture (B.Sc in Agriculture) has come a long way, riding on the ever-evolving technological practices to better one of the highest contributing sectors to the Indian economy.
 The four-year undergraduate course is offered by institutes listed under the Indian Council for Agricultural Research (ICAR).
-On the other hand, Bachelor of Science in Forensic Science (B.Sc in Forensic Science) deals with the use of scientific methods in the detection of crime and carrying out criminal investigations.
+On the other hand, a Bachelor of Science in Forensic Science (B.Sc in Forensic Science) deals with the use of scientific methods in the detection of crime and carrying out criminal investigations.
 This is a three-year-long graduation course, and the main subjects include Forensic Pathology, Psychiatry, Psychology, Forensic Medicine, and Odontology (Dentistry).

 Syllabus